Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 No access to your own data - you should always have direct access to your Analytics, Search Console and GBP

-No clear strategy - if they can’t explain their plan for the next 3-6 months in plain English, they’re winging it
+No clear strategy - if they can't explain their plan for the next 3 to 6 months in plain English, they're winging it

 Focus on vanity metrics - domain authority, total keywords, impressions.
 These sound impressive but don't translate to leads.